Posts to appear on the #DidYouKnow section of the website

 Q. What trends are you seeing in environmental transitions within the port and maritime logistics sectors?

-A: We’re definitely seeing a big shift toward decarbonization in ports and maritime logistics, and that’s largely thanks to international regulations like the European Commission’s Fit for 55 plan for 2030 and the Green Deal 2050.
-These initiatives set ambitious goals, like cutting greenhouse gas emissions by 55% by 2030 and reaching climate neutrality by 2050.
-To make that happen, ports are looking at electrifying their operations, using alternative fuels like hydrogen and LNG, and leveraging digital technologies to boost energy efficiency.
+A: In recent years, there has been a clear shift toward decarbonization in ports and the maritime sector, driven by international regulations and the objectives set by the European Commission’s 2030 Fit for 55 plan and the Green Deal 2050.
+These initiatives aim for a 55% reduction in greenhouse gas emissions by 2030 and climate neutrality by 2050.
+Key trends include the electrification of port operations, the adoption of alternative fuels such as hydrogen and liquefied natural gas (LNG), and the implementation of digital technologies to optimize energy efficiency.

 Q. What are some of the biggest challenges in making ports greener?